kwekjunhong/GA_projects/README.md

 # GA_projects

-The folders for GA project submissions are listed in this repository.
+The folders for GA Singapore Data Science Immersive project submissions are listed in this repository.